 This is a chilling, seaside horror story set on the California coast.

-“The Dewdrop Bot and the Honey Fae” – forthcoming in autumn 2024 in the Western North Carolina Charity Anthology.
+“The Dewdrop Bot and the Honey Fae” – published in 2024 in the Western North Carolina Charity Anthology From Appalachia with Love: Sci-Fi Anthology (as well as the fantasy anthology).

 This is a cozy science fiction and fantasy short story set in the mountains of Western North Carolina.
 The anthology benefits the people of that region, following the devastation there and in East Tennessee from Hurricane Helene.